Calgary Personal Injury Lawyers

 Myth 4: You Don’t Need Medical Documentation If You Feel Fine

-Fact: Always seek medical attention after an accident, even if you feel OK at first.
+Fact: Always seek medical attention after an accident, even if you feel fine.
+Injuries that aren’t immediately obvious can still derail your claim if you don’t have documentation.

-Some injuries, such as soft tissue damage, don’t show symptoms immediately but can develop and worsen over time.
-Seeing a doctor right away not only ensures you get the treatment you need, but also creates a record of your injuries, which is crucial for your claim.
+Some injuries, particularly soft tissue damage and whiplash, don’t show symptoms right away.
+They can develop and worsen over days or even weeks.
+Seeing a doctor immediately after an accident serves two purposes: it ensures you get the treatment you need, and it creates a record that connects your injuries to the accident.

-If an injury does present itself over time, make sure to have the following information to support your claim:
+If an injury does present itself over time, the following documentation will support your claim:

 • Medical records